 We build with longevity in mind, understanding that the design of a building affects care delivery, maintenance, and long-term costs.
 We continuously focus on optimizing the efficiency of our facilities to lower operating costs by using materials, technology, and equipment that are affordable, repairable, and long-lasting.

-In 2009, David Walton, a medical doctor working with the Partners In Health called Jim Ansara, the founder and former CEO of Shawmut Design and Construction, for assistance in building a 100-bed community hospital in central Haiti.
+In 2009, David Walton, a medical doctor working with Partners In Health called Jim Ansara, founder and former CEO of Shawmut Design and Construction, for assistance in building a 100-bed community hospital in central Haiti.
 In the midst of their burgeoning partnership, the 2010 earthquake struck Haiti.
-In response to the resulting devastation, particularly to hospitals and clinics, the 100-bed community hospital evolved into a 300-bed university teaching hospital.
+In response to the resulting devastation, particularly to hospitals and clinics, the 100-bed community hospital evolved into a 320-bed university teaching hospital.
 For the next three years, Jim and David designed, oversaw construction, and operationalized Hôpital Universitaire de Mirebalais.
-From the hospital's success came the concept for BHI -to address the critical need for design and construction expertise to build high-quality, low-cost infrastructure in resource-constrained settings.
-BHI was formally founded in 2014 and to date has completed over 40 major projects in the Caribbean, South America, and Africa.
+From the hospital's success came the concept for BHI – an organization that would address the critical need for design and construction expertise to build high-quality, low-cost infrastructure in resource-constrained settings.
+BHI was formally founded in 2014 and to date has completed over 150 infrastructure projects in the Caribbean, Latin America, and Africa.

 A Message from Dr. Paul Farmer.
 Co-Founder, Partners in Health.